Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains

-The dynamical transition in the stochastic evolution of non-integrable oscillator chain is not seen in usual dynamical properties of a single trajectory and can only be detected through many-body chaos by comparing two trajectories.
-To reconfirm that a single trajectory is oblivious to the chaos transition, we compute the average mean-square displacement (MSD) for the trajectories, i.e. $\langle \Delta q^2(t)\rangle=(1/N)\sum_{i}\langle [x_i(t)-x_i(0)]^2\rangle$.
-For $\gamma=0$, in the harmonic chain ($u=0$) with periodic boundary condition, $\langle \Delta q^2(t)\rangle\sim t$ exhibits a diffusive behaviour as shown in ref.\onlinecite{Lee1985}.
-The diffusive behaviour persists for $u\neq 0$ and $\gamma=0$, as shown in \ref{fig:MSD_gamma0_S}, SM.
-However, turning on $\gamma\neq 0$, dynamics becomes subdiffusive with $\langle \Delta q^2(t)\rangle\sim \sqrt{t}$ even for $u=0$ (Fig.\ref{fig:MSD_u0_S}, SM).
-This is well understood in the context of monomer subdiffusion in polymer dynamics \cite{Andrew2010}.
-Again, for $u\neq 0$ this subdiffusive behaviour remains, as shown in Fig.\ref{fig:MSD_u_S}, SM, without any change across the ST seen via many-body chaos.
+The dynamical transition in the stochastic evolution of a nonintegrable oscillator chain is not seen in the usual dynamical properties of a single trajectory.
+It can only be detected through many-body chaos by comparing two trajectories.
+To confirm this, we compute the average mean-square displacement (MSD) for the trajectories, i.e. $\langle \Delta q^2(t)\rangle=(1/N)\sum_{i}\langle [x_i(t)-x_i(0)]^2\rangle$ (SM, Sec.S6).
+For $\gamma=0$, in the harmonic chain ($u=0$) with periodic boundary condition, $\langle \Delta q^2(t)\rangle\sim t$ exhibits a diffusive behavior as shown in ref.\onlinecite{Lee1985}.
+The diffusive behavior persists for $u\neq 0$ and $\gamma=0$.
+However, turning on $\gamma\neq 0$, dynamics becomes subdiffusive with $\langle \Delta q^2(t)\rangle\sim \sqrt{t}$ even for $u=0$.
+This is well understood in the context of monomer subdiffusion in polymers~\cite{Andrew2010}.
+Again, for $u\neq 0$ this subdiffusive behavior remains without any change across the ST seen via many-body chaos.
+We expect the quantum model [Eq.\eqref{eq:MeasurementModel}] to exhibit diffusion in the absence of measurements.
+It will be interesting to explore the subdiffusive behavior in the presence of measurements in the quantum limit and the connection between diffusion or subdiffusion with entanglement growth \cite{Rakovszky2019,Zhou2020,Znidaric2020}.

-We now compare the many-body chaos in the non-integrable chain with that in the integrable classical Toda chain.
-The results for $\lambda_\mr{L}$ and $v_B$ as a function of $\gamma$ for the Toda chain with $a = 0.07$ and $b = 15.0$ are shown in Figs. \ref{fig:Panle4_TodaResults}(a) and (b).
-As depicted in Fig.\ref{fig:Toda_D0Evol_gamma0_S}, SM, the integrable limit with $\gamma = 0$ does not show any exponential growth, implying $\lambda_\mr{L}=0$.
-However, the cOTOC still exhibits ballistic spreading in this limit (Fig.\ref{fig:Toda_Lightcone_gamma0_S}, SM), yielding a non-zero $v_B$ as shown in Fig.\ref{fig:Panle4_TodaResults}(b).
+We now characterize the many-body chaos in the integrable classical Toda chain.
+The results for $\lambda_L$ and $v_B$ as a function of $\gamma$ for the Toda chain with $a = 0.07$ and $b = 15.0$ are shown in Figs. \ref{fig:Panle4_TodaResults}(a) and \ref{fig:Panle4_TodaResults}(b) (see SM, Sec.
+S4 for more details).
+As expected, the integrable limit with $\gamma = 0$ does not show any exponential growth, implying $\lambda_L=0$.
+However, the cOTOC still exhibits ballistic spreading in this limit (Fig. S7 of SM), yielding a nonzero $v_B$ as shown in Fig. \ref{fig:Panle4_TodaResults}(b).